GOP: Governor’s address was ‘love fest’ with no love for oil and gas

 The governor has proposed legislation to renew tax credits for rooftop solar energy panels.
 But the subsidies the state would offer to the solar industry would be funded by revenue from the oil and gas industry, Montoya said.
 “So while we’re subsidizing renewables, we are gonna do away with the very jobs that exist right now.”

 Montoya has proposed legislation to create a Taxpayer Bill of Rights that would put a question to New Mexico voters on the next general election ballot to dramatically limit the Legislature’s ability to increase taxes.
-The pro

-Note: Update: This story originally did not have the full text of the story; the rest of the story has since been added.
+The proposal is partly driven by concern that the Democrat-controlled body is spending too much revenue in a state largely reliant on the volatile oil and gas industry, Montoya has said.

+Speaking about a surge in new money from oil and gas revenue, Townsend, R-Artesia, said, “I think that the governor has a grand opportunity to make a difference in this state, and I hope we don’t waste it.”

+Revenue from the oil and gas industry is providing roughly 45 percent of the state’s budget, money the governor has proposed spending on a litany of proposals, including increasing education spending.